Cancers vary considerably and can affect almost any part of the body. Thanks to advances in medicine, many cancers are now treatable.

-When making a claim for compensation, following a delay in the diagnosis of cancer, consideration needs to be given to the type of cancer that has been diagnosed, what opportunities were missed that could have led to an earlier diagnosis, whether the cancer has progressed as a consequence and finally whether this has then impacted on the patient’s treatment options and survival.
+When making a claim for compensation, following a delay in the diagnosis of cancer, consideration needs to be given to the type of cancer that has been diagnosed, what opportunities were missed that could have led to an earlier diagnosis, whether the cancer has progressed as a consequence and finally whether this has affected the patient’s treatment options and chances of survival.

 In some cases a delay can be fatal.

 Substantial compensation has been won in claims for medical negligence arising from the delayed diagnosis of:

 - Lung cancer